anttihil/algo/leetcode.md

 };
 ```

-### $70 Climbing stairs
+## $70 Climbing stairs

+The task: We have n steps left.
+The constraint is that we can either take 1 or 2 steps at a time.

+### @Dynamic Programming, @Top-down

 Time Complexity: O(n)

 Space Complexity: O(n)

-The idea: We have n steps left.
-The constraint is that we can either take 1 or 2 steps at a time.
-We can calculate the ways in which we take n steps by recursively calling the functions for n-1 and n-2 and return their _sum_.
+The idea: We can calculate the ways in which we take n steps by recursively calling the functions for n-1 and n-2 and return their _sum_.

 **The ways to take n steps === (the ways to take n-1) + (the ways to take n-2)**